Image by Michael Bentley

 - Constant fetal monitoring/unable to move around

 These are very serious risks.
 Inductions often lead to a cascade of interventions.
-It’s not uncommon for a woman to be declared ‘failure to progress’ because her body isn’t ready and she’s unable to move around, then end up with a c-section.
+A C-section is common due to women’s bodyies not being “ready”.
 C-sections are another topic entirely, of course.

 When thinking about induction, your doctor should discuss all of these risks with you, as well as any potential benefit in your situation.
-A choice should be made based on what will be safest and healthiest for you and your baby.
+Consider making a choice on what will be safest and healthiest for you and your baby.